GiftedLane/learn_python_3/README.md

-# DevNet: Learn Python 3
+# DEVNET: LEARN PYTHON 3

 A series of Python challenges and the solutions I come up with.
 The goal is to develop a strong foundation in Python 3 as part of my DevNet journey.